-Deloitte LLP, Independent Registered Public Accounting Firm, is the auditor of Pan American and is independent within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of British Columbia.
+Deloitte LLP, Independent Registered Public Accounting Firm, is the auditor of Pan American and is independent of Pan American within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of British Columbia and within the meaning of U.S. Securities Exchange Act of 1933, as amended, and the applicable rules and regulations thereunder adopted by the SEC and the Public Company Accounting Oversight Board (United States).

-The Qualified Persons as defined by NI 43-101 who have prepared or supervised the preparation of Pan American's mineral reserve and mineral resource estimates effective June 30, 2019, and who supervised the preparation of and approved the scientific and technical information disclosed in this AIF, as described under the heading "Scientific and Technical Information" on page 7.
+The Qualified Persons as defined by NI 43-101 who have prepared or supervised the preparation of Pan American's mineral reserve and mineral resource estimates effective June 30, 2020, and who supervised the preparation of and approved the scientific and technical information disclosed in this AIF, as described under the heading "Scientific and Technical Information" on page 8.